yitzuliu/DissertationDemo/README.md

 - **No more rewinding** to see what tool they're using
 - **No assumptions** about what you have or your skill level
 - **No generic instructions** that don't match your specific situation
-- **Real-time adaptation** to your actual progress and setup
+- **Continuous adaptation** to your actual progress as it happens

 ### **🤖 Unlike Other AI Assistants:**
-- **Actually sees your workspace** instead of relying on your descriptions
+- **Continuously watches your workspace** like human eyes, not relying on your descriptions
-- **Understands context** beyond just identifying objects
+- **Understands ongoing activities** and temporal sequences, not just static objects
-- **Provides visual confirmation** of your progress: "I can see you've done step 1..."
+- **Provides flowing progress guidance**: "I can see you've completed step 1 and are moving to step 2..."
-- **Prevents mistakes in real-time** before they happen: "Wait!
-That's the wrong screw..."
+- **Prevents mistakes as they develop** in real-time: "I see you reaching for that tool - use the smaller one instead..."

 ### **📚 Unlike Traditional Manuals:**
-- **Adaptive guidance** - responds to what you're actually doing
+- **Continuously adaptive guidance** - responds to your ongoing activities in real-time
-- **Interactive dialogue** - ask questions and get immediate answers
+- **Natural dialogue** - ask questions while working, get immediate contextual answers
-- **Context memory** - remembers your progress and previous choices
+- **Temporal memory** - remembers your entire work session and progress flow
-- **Encouragement** - celebrates your successes along the way
+- **Real-time encouragement** - celebrates progress as it happens: "Perfect!
+You're doing great!"

 ### **🎯 The Result:**
 **Confidence instead of frustration.
-Success instead of giving up.
-Learning instead of just following.**
+Flowing guidance instead of fragmented instructions.
+Natural mentoring instead of robotic responses.**

 ## 🌍 **Universal Application**